Calvatia booniana

+Calvatia booniana, commonly known as the western giant puffball, is a species of puffball mushroom.

+Description

-Its shape is round or a flattened sphere with no stalk, and it at least 12 cm across when mature.
+The fruit body can grow 10 to 70 cm in diameter, as large as its close relative, the giant puffball of eastern North America and Europe.
+Its shape is round or a flattened sphere with no stalk and is at least 12 cm across when mature.
 The exterior is white or tan.
 Unlike giant puffballs, which are smooth, the western giant puffball is covered with plaques or large pointed warts.
 The interior is first firm and white, then yellow and slimy, and finally powdery.

-Reproduction

-Unlike most puffballs the western giant puffball reproduces in three stages asexually.
+Unlike most puffballs, the western giant puffball reproduces in three stages asexually.
 Smaller western giant puffballs usually clump of the epididymal covering of the parent.

-Cooking
+Habitat and distribution

+Like the giant puffball, it grows on composted soil such as in meadows, fields, and forests, as well as on roadsides, sagebrush flats, pastures, and other sunny places.
+In general, western giant puffballs occur on the west side of the Rocky Mountains and giant puffballs occur on the east side.
+On the West Coast of North America, the western giant puffball is replaced by the giant puffball or a closely related species.